Windows 7 Pro End of Life

-On the 14th January 2020 Windows 7 Pro will go End-of-Life (EoL).
+On the 14th January 2020 Windows 7 Pro End of Life (EoL) hits us.
 After this date Windows 7 will no longer receive patches and security updates, leaving your devices vulnerable to security threats.

 As such, if you’re running Microsoft Office on a Windows 7 PC, we recommend you upgrade to Windows 10 Pro or move to a new Windows 10 PC.
 For some companies this could potentially mean replacing all of the PC estate.